Director Representing Science

 The Director Representing Science participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions, and contributing expertise or guidance on matters relevant to the organization’s mission and objectives.
 The Director Representing Science identifies as a scientist, should have a keen interest on matters relevant to psychological science, and represents the views of the scientific community (and specifically, those of SAC) during Board meetings.

-In addition to being a co-Chair on SAC, the Director Representing Science may join and Chair other committees or be asked to participate in other board-related tasks as needed.
+In addition to being a member of SAC, the Director Representing Science may join and Chair other committees or be asked to participate in other board-related tasks as needed.
 The Director Representing Science would be eligible to put their name forward for the role of President and Chair of the Board.

 Director Representing Practice